University of Virginia fraternities and sororities

 Roughly 30% of the student body belongs to a social fraternity or sorority, with additional students involved in professional, service, and honor fraternities.
 Many of the university's fraternities and sororities are residential, meaning they own or rent a house for their members to use; many of these houses are located on Rugby Road and the surrounding streets, just north of the university.
 Additionally, three social fraternities hold reserved rooms on the Lawn and the Range: Kappa Sigma in Room 46 East Lawn, Trigon Engineering Society in Room 17 West Lawn, and Pi Kappa Alpha in Room 47 West Range.
+Various NPHC and MGC organizations also have Lawn rooms of historical relevance to their particular chapters as well.
 Reflecting UVA's tradition of student self-governance, the system is currently governed by four Greek Councils consisting of student leaders; however, it is also overseen by the Department of Fraternity and Sorority Life in the university's Office of the Dean of Students.

 History

 Fraternities were first founded at UVA a few decades after the school's establishment in 1819.
-Before this time social life at the university was fixed around debating societies; the now-defunct Patrick Henry Society, for instance, initially had a membership nearly equal to the size of the student body.
-In the 1850s the first fraternities began to appear and assumed a significant role in the student body's social landscape.
+Before this time, social life at the university was fixed around debating societies; the now-defunct Patrick Henry Society, for instance, initially had a membership nearly equal to the size of the student body.
+In the 1850s, the first fraternities began to appear and assumed a significant role in the student body's social landscape.
 In the following decades, the university became the birthplace of two national fraternities and saw many more fraternity chapters chartered.
 The twentieth century saw the system expand even more to include professional fraternities, social sororities, local fraternities, and black fraternities and sororities.
-Moving into the 2000s, several new social organizations were founded, and multicultural organizations began to rise to prominence.
+Moving into the 2000s, several new social organizations were founded, including multicultural organizations.

-1800s: Debating societies, secret societies, and the creation of fraternities
+1800s: Debating and secret societies

 For several decades following the founding of the university, the major student societies on grounds were the debating societies.
 Several of these societies, notably the Jefferson Literary and Debating Society and the Washington Literary Society and Debating Union, are still active today.
 These and other debating societies that are no longer in existence, such as the Philomathean Society and the Parthenon Society, served as the primary means of student societal activity in the early days of the university.